ehn-dcc-development/x509-resign/README.md

       -p      Use specific replacement key.
       -K      Regenerate a pub/priv keypair to replace existing, and output private key (in the clear).
       -p str  Password for the private key of the CA. The default is '1234'.
+      -i,-s   Prevent any changes to the subjectKeyIdentifier or the issuerKeyIdentifier.
+Useful to check if pinning is done correctly.

     CertToResign
         Certificate that will be resigned.
 May contain a key.